 Sunday, October 4

 Sunday 10:30 AM EDT to about 12:30 PM Songs about Growing Older led by Judy Cook and Flawn Williams The Ages of Man and the transitions between them are expressed in many songs.
 A lot of us are getting old and some are just getting started.
-Man, woman, or child: do you have a song about that? or Kline Presentation led by Carrie Kline and Michael Kline We are not quite sure what Michael and Carrie Kline have up their sleeves to share with us.
-But whatever these noted West Virginia oral historians cook up is sure to be provocative and compelling.
-Q&As
+Man, woman, or child: do you have a song about that? or Oral Histories Across Caste, Coal, and Color Lines in West Virginia. led by Carrie Kline and Michael Kline and Brenda Jackson Deep Conversations Growing out of Oral Histories Across Caste, Coal, and Color Lines in West Virginia.

 Sunday 1:30 PM EDT to about 4:00 PM Vocal Clinic led by Ken Schatz Ken Schatz is a master singing and acting coach who specializes in coaching folk performers.
 He will coach four pre-registered students while the rest of us watch, listen, and learn.
 Q&As or Irish led by Connie McKenna and David Ingerson Get your Irish on!
 Gaelic or English, Irish American or traditionally Irish, these wonderful songs are sure to catch your fancy, touch your heart, or awaken your sense of history.
 Share and be prepared to laugh, lament, and sing your head off.